 There is a shady area across from Sunshine Tree Terrace where you will find Rafiki.
 I don’t know why Disney doesn’t bring more attention to this spot.
 He barely has a wait.
 Most guests find him by accident when they stop to have a rest in the area.

 As a side note: if you are looking for a shady place to sit down this is a great area.

 Merida has her own entire section in the Magic Kingdom.
 The lines are hard to predict.
 Sometimes they are super long and sometimes they just don’t exist.
 I love this meet-and-greet because it’s really interactive.
 Not only does your family get to meet Merida, but they also get to learn a little archery.
 When I say a little, I mean just that, but it’s still a nice little added touch.
 Plus, it makes the wait in line go by so much quicker if your children can step out for a moment and participate in an activity.

 The Thotful Spot

 Here you can meet Winnie the Pooh and Tigger.
 Do you really need any more explanation than that?
 Two awesome characters in one place.
 I can bounce to that.

-Again, we haven’t covered the character breakfasts, random walking around characters, or the park specific town folk in this article because the post would just be too long.
-Always remember to check with Disney’s time guide or this site for the characters time.
+Again, we haven’t covered the character meals, random walking around characters, or the park-specific town folk in this article because the post would just be too long.
+Always remember to check Disney’s Times Guide for the characters’ meet-and-greet times.
 It’s best to pick and choose a few that you really love and make them top priority.
 After all, you are going to Walt Disney World to visit your best friends, right?